-Moving to a new work would undoubtedly increase your stress levels as if starting work wasn’t already difficult enough.
-It can be challenging to prioritize what needs to be done first between finding a new place to live, a school for kids, packing up, and move all of your memories into boxes.
+Planning to move on to a new work would undoubtedly increase your stress levels as if starting work wasn’t already difficult enough.
+It can be challenging to prioritize what needs to be done first between finding a new place to live, a school for kids, packing up, and moving all of your memories into boxes.
 Making sure you haven’t forgotten anything before driving down the freeway with help to move the truck in tow can be even more challenging.

 The great news is that your new work might provide you with a relocation package or other advantages to make a move simpler, so you should inquire about and negotiate those first.
 But you’ll also need to hunt for a new home, sell your old one, finish up loose ends, and start becoming acquainted with your new city.

 Here are some reminders you must remember before the big move: make sure you finish everything and make your relocation as hassle-free as possible.